Avoiding the Probate Process

 Bank accounts, savings accounts, and retirement accounts are usually POD accounts.
 When you open the account, you are asked to name a beneficiary.
 If you did not name a beneficiary when you set up the account, you can do so at any time in the future, so long as you are considered mentally competent.

-After the account holder's death, the beneficiary simply shows up at the bank with proper identification and collects the account.
+After the account holder's death, the beneficiary brings proper identification and collects account proceeds.

 Married couples often set up a joint bank account with rights of survivorship.
 The spouse will automatically inherit such an account.
-Retirement accounts like a pension, an IRA, a 401k, or a 403b, are generally considered shared assets in community property states.
+Retirement accounts, such as a pension, an IRA, a 401(k), or a 403(b), are generally considered shared assets in community property states.

 A spouse may have a right to inherit some or all of the money in a retirement account.
 If you are single, you can name whomever you want as the beneficiary.